5l1v3r1/softether_misc/README.md

 # softether_misc
-Miscellaneous files related to a SoftEther test installation
+Miscellaneous files related to a SoftEther test installation.
+** FOR PERSONAL USE ONLY **